-On May 1, 2020, we issued an aggregate of 7,645,000 shares of our common stock at a deemed price of \$0.20 per share to 24 individuals and two entities pursuant to consulting agreements, management agreements and to employees.
-We relied on the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act for the issuance of such shares as the securities were issued to the individuals and the entities through offshore transactions which were negotiated and consummated outside of the United States.
+On July 13, 2021, we issued 568,900 shares of our common stock at a price of \$5.00 per share to 17 individuals and 2 entities pursuant to the closing of a private placement offering.
+We relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act to the 17 individuals and 2 entities that are all non-U.S. persons as the shares were issued to the investors through offshore transactions which was negotiated and consummated outside of the United States.